 The prevention, treatment, and reversal of type 2 diabetes depends on diet and lifestyle.

-There are several significant studies showing that the lower the intake of animal foods, the lower the risk of diabetes.
-An example is Dr. McDougall’s 10-day residential program, of which the results of 1615 participants between 2002 and 2011 were gathered in the Nutrition Journal.
-These patients were placed on Dr. McDougall’s starch based diet, which in the publication is referred to as a vegan, low-fat diet.
-The specific diet is described here.
+Several significant studies show that the lower the intake of animal foods, the lower the risk of diabetes.
+An example is Dr. McDougall’s 10-day residential program.
+Between 2002 and 2011, a total of 1615 people participated in the program (result published in the Nutrition Journal).
+All participants ate a starch-based diet, which the Nutrition Journal refers to as a vegan low fat diet.

-At the 7-day mark, significant decreases in weight, cholesterol, blood pressure, blood sugar and more were measured.
+At the 7-day mark, participants saw significant decreases in weight, cholesterol, blood pressure, blood sugar, and more.
 90,7% of patients on diabetes medication were able to reduce or even stop their diabetes insulin medications after just 7 days!
 Read more about the study here:

-One last note about diabetes: Diabetes is often seen as a disease of high blood sugar.
+One last note about diabetes: Diabetes is often considered a disease of high blood sugar.
 In reality, high blood sugar is a symptom of diabetes.
 It is not the actual cause.
 Controlling blood sugar levels will not cure type 2 diabetes.
-Making sure your body is not anymore insulin resistant will cure type 2 diabetes.
+Making sure your body is not any more insulin resistant will cure type 2 diabetes.

 When you transition to a Whole Food Plant Based lifestyle, all sorts of challenges appear on the path.
 If you are really serious about this, you may need to give up some of your favorite foods and flavors and try to replace them for new ones.
 You may feel limited at first, but you’ll be surprised by the variety of new foods and flavors.
 To help you get started, we’ve put together a list of 5 simple food tips.